OGShawnLee/static-job-listings/README.md

 ### Continued development

-Animations and Transitions are amazing for spycing things up a little.
+Animations and Transitions are amazing for spicing things up a little.
 Guess I should learn more about them.

 ### Useful resources